Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Introduction

 Some algebra shows that these holonomy groups act indecomposably, and so the ambient metrics $\wtg_I$ respectively provide new examples of metric holonomy groups that act indecomposably but not irreducibly; among metric connections this phenomenon can occur only in indefinite signature.

 The remainder of this article is organized as follows: Section \ref{section:generic-2-plane-fields} collects some general facts about generic $2$-plane fields $D$ on $5$-manifolds, including about the Cartan curvature tensor $A$.
-We construct a homogeneous model of such $2$-plane fields using just the algebraic structure of the split octonions, $\wtbbO$; this connects the geometry of these fields to the exceptional Lie group $\G_2$, which can be realized as the algebraic automorphism group of $\wtbbO$, and we produce some specific algebraic facts about $\G_2$ relevant to the geometry of the plane fields $D_I$.
-We also recall Goursat's (quasi-)normal form, which locally realizes any $D$ as a differential equation $z' = F(x, y, y', y'', z)$ for some function $F(x, y, p, q, z)$ defined on a neighborhood of the origin in $\bbR^5$ and for which $F_{qq}$ is nowhere zero; we exploit this form in direct computations in Section \ref{section:special-classes}.
+We construct a homogeneous model of such $2$-plane fields using just the algebraic structure of the split octonions, $\wtbbO$; this connects the geometry of these fields to the exceptional Lie group $\G_2$, which can be realized as the automorphism group of $\wtbbO$, and we recall some specific algebraic facts about $\G_2$ relevant to the geometry of the $2$-plane fields $D_I$.
+We also recall Goursat's quasi-normal form, which locally realizes any $D$ as a differential equation $z' = F(x, y, y', y'', z)$ for some function $F(x, y, p, q, z)$ defined on a neighborhood of the origin in $\bbR^5$ and for which $F_{qq}$ is nowhere zero; we exploit this form in direct computations in Section \ref{section:special-classes}.
 Section \ref{section:metric-conformal-geometry} gives some basic facts about conformal geometry, including the construction of the conformal tractor bundle and ambient metric, and also recalls and relates various notions of holonomy, including the normal holonomy $\Hol(\nabla^{\mcT})$ of a conformal structure.
 Section \ref{section:Nurowski-conformal-structures} discusses Nurowski's construction of the conformal structure $c_D$ from a generic $2$-plane field $D$ on a $5$-manifold and describes briefly a manifestly invariant construction of that structure in the language of parabolic geometry, for which we deliberately provide no other background; the standard reference for this topic is \cite{CapSlovak2009}.
 We give several key results about these conformal structures, including a characterization of them among all conformal structures due to Hammerl and Sagerschnig \cite{HammerlSagerschnig2009} and some facts about holonomy groups associated to them.
-Finally, in Section \ref{section:special-classes} we give explicit data for the plane fields $D_I$, including formulas for Ricci-flat ambient metrics $\wtg$ and the parallel objects on the tractor bundle and ambient manifold that guarantee the containment of the indicated holonomy groups in $\Hoperator_5$.
-We use these data to prove Theorem A and Corollary B, and various other results related to these plane fields, including that the holonomy of any Ricci-flat representatives of $c_I$ is equal to $\bbR^3$.
+Finally, in Section \ref{section:special-classes} we give explicit data for the $2$-plane fields $D_I$, including formulas for Ricci-flat ambient metrics $\wtg$ and the parallel objects on the tractor bundle and ambient manifold that guarantee the containment of the indicated holonomy groups in $\Hoperator_5$.
+We use these data to prove Theorem A, and various other results related to these $2$-plane fields, including that the holonomy of any Ricci-flat representative of $c_I$ is equal to $\bbR^3$.
 We then consider a class of $2$-plane fields, namely the fields $D_{F(q)}$ for which the function $F$ in the local normal form depends only on $q$, which thus correspond to differential equations $z' = F(y'')$.
-This class is closely related to that of the plane fields $D_I$, and we show that the holonomy results we prove for the plane fields $D_I$ essentially hold for the plane fields $D_{F(q)}$ too.
+This class is closely related to that of the $2$-plane fields $D_I$, and we show that the holonomy results we prove for the $2$-plane fields $D_I$ essentially hold for the $2$-plane fields $D_{F(q)}$ too.
+Finally, we discuss briefly Doubrov and Govorov's striking counterexample, which behaves substantially differently from the $2$-plane fields in the above, but for which we postpone detailed discussion to a later paper.

 All objects are smooth by hypothesis except where stated otherwise.